Kathmandu District: Geography

 The altitude of the district ranges from 1262 m to 2732 m above sea level.

-Geography and climate
+Climate

 In the urban center, the temperature fluctuates between 32 °C in summer (June–July) to -2 °C in winter (December–January).
 Except for the high hills including Chandragiri which has a temperate climate, Kathmandu district has a subtropical climate.
 The annual rainfall of the district is 176.4 ml.

 Culture

-Kathmandu district is a part of Kathmandu valley, which is a melting pot of various cultural groups, ethnicities, races, languages and religions.
+Kathmandu district is a part of Kathmandu Valley, which is a melting pot of various cultural groups, ethnicities, races, languages and religions.
 This vibrant culture is illustrated in the culture of the natives of the district, known as Newars, who are a multiethnic, multiracial, multireligious people bound by a Sanskritized Sino-Tibetan language of Kirat origins known as Nepal Bhasa.
 All the ancient settlements of the district have specific street festivals (jatras) arranged according to specific dates of the Nepal Sambat calendar.
 The main festivals celebrated are: